 - The Bank is exposed to the effects of fluctuations in the interest rates prevailing in the market, which results from cash flow risk of the interest rate represented in fluctuation of future cash flows for a financial instrument due to changes in the interest rate of the instrument.
 Fair value interest rate risk is the risk that the value of a financial instrument will fluctuate because of changes in market interest rates.
 The interest margin may increase due to these changes; however, revenues may decrease in case unexpected movements arise.
-The ALCO Committee sets limits the effect of changes on the level of mismatch of interest rate repricing that the Bank may maintain, which is monitored weekly by the Bank's market risk. - The table below summarizes the Bank's exposure to interest rate volatility risk.
+The ALCO Committee sets limits for the effect of changes on the level of mismatch of interest rate repricing that the Bank may maintain based on a study from the Capital Markets Department and the treasury department approved by the Risk Committee and the Board of Directors, This is monitored on a weekly basis by the Bank's Market Risk Department, which is monitored weekly by the Bank's market risk. - The table below summarizes the Bank's exposure to interest rate volatility risk.
 It includes the financial instruments' carrying amounts categorized by the earlier repricing or maturity dates: